-If your practical driving test is approaching then you’re bound to be feeling nervous.
-It’s an important moment in our lives and so the best way to ensure everything goes smoothly is to be properly prepared.
+You’re bound to be feeling nervous because taking your practical test It’s an important moment in our lives and so the best way to ensure everything goes smoothly is to be properly prepared.

 The waiting time for a driving test can vary dramatically depending on where you live so you could end up waiting a number of weeks.
 It’s important that you don’t waste this time and use it to your advantage.